 Comparing both expressions we get the final result:

 written in the main text.

-\subsection{Time-Dependent Variational Principle algorithm implementation}
+\section{Time-Dependent Variational Principle algorithm implementation}

-Time-Dependent Variational Principle algorithm (TDVP) \cite{Haegeman11, Koffel12, Haegeman16, Goto19} allows one to study time evolution of systems comprised of hundreds of sites for a limited time.
-In the algorithm, the time evolved state is represented as a matrix product state (MPS) (for a review see, e.g. \cite{Schollwoeck11}).
-Such states are represented by tensors which, apart, from physical indices (the number of sites, Hilbert space dimension on a given site) are characterized, at each site, by an auxiliary index running over the space of dimension $\chi$.
-The higher $\chi$ the more entangled states can be typically faithfully represented by the MPS representation.
-During the time evolution with a many-body Hamiltonian the entanglement in the time evolved state typically grows with the rate dependent on the properties of the system.
-In The rapid growth of the entanglement of an initially low entangled state prevents one from evolving the state for too long, say beyond tens of tunneling times in the ergodic regime.
-Once the motion becomes nonergodic, and in particular localized, the growth of entanglement in time is much slower which allows one to faithfully trace the time evolution even up to thousands of tunneling times (for recent implementations for short range Hamiltonians see \cite{Chanda19,Chanda20m,Chanda20c,Sierant22} where all the details are discussed).
-We use the same implementation, extended to the dipolar-like long range terms using the so called matrix product operator representation of the Hamiltonian implemented within the Itensor library \cite{itensor}.
+The Time-Dependent Variational Principle~(TDVP) algorithm~\cite{Haegeman11, Koffel12, Haegeman16, Goto19} may allow for studying the time evolution, for a limited time, of systems formed by hundreds of sites.
+In the algorithm, the time evolved state is represented as a matrix product state (MPS) (for a review see, e.g.~\cite{Schollwoeck11}).
+Such states are represented by tensors, which, apart from physical indices (site number, Hilbert space dimension on a given site) are characterized, at each site, by an auxiliary index running over a space of dimension $\chi$.
+The higher $\chi$, the more entangled states can be typically faithfully represented by the MPS representation.
+During the time evolution with a many-body Hamiltonian, the entanglement in the time-evolved state typically grows with a rate dependent on the properties of the system.
+The rapid growth of the entanglement of an initially low-entangled state prevents from evolving the state for too long, typically limiting evolutions beyond tens of tunneling times in the ergodic regime.
+Once the motion becomes non-ergodic, and in particular localized, the growth of entanglement in time is much slower, which allows for faithfully tracing the time evolution even up to times of the order of thousand tunnelling times (for recent implementations for short range Hamiltonians see \cite{Chanda19,Chanda20,Chanda20m,Chanda20c,Sierant22}, where all the details are discussed).
+We use the same implementation, extended to the dipolar-like long-range terms using the so called matrix-product-operator representation of the Hamiltonian, implemented within the Itensor library~\cite{itensor}.